syava322/waitesApiService/README.md

 - Run `php artisan migrate --seed` (it has some seeded data - see below)
 - Run `php artisan migrate --seed --env=testing` (for testing, second db)
 - Run 'php artisan test'
+- Add Accept application/json and Content-Type application/json in Headers Postman, when you check API.

 ## Testing/Reviewing